-Stress is really a funny thing, because when it is working well it helps make us better able to handle our responsibilities and solve concerns or confront issues as we travel through life.
+Stress is really a funny thing because when it is working well, it helps make us better able to handle our responsibilities and solve concerns or confront issues as we travel through life.
 In fact, we would be in trouble without useful and properly operating stress responses.
 But stress can, and often does, become a concern when it occurs at levels that are too high for too long.
 And also when the chemical reactions associated with the stress response are ongoing instead of on call when we need them.
-Learning how to stress less becomes very advantageous is our over-stressed society.
+Learning how to stress less becomes very advantageous in our over-stressed society.

 Studies have found many health issues related to stress.
 Stress seems to worsen or increase the risk of health conditions such as obesity, heart disease, Alzheimer’s disease, diabetes, depression, gastrointestinal problems, and asthma.

-Stress also creates pressure, and a controlled appropriate amount of it is a needful and useful tool.
+Stress also creates pressure, and a controlled, appropriate amount of it is a needful and useful tool.
 When your stress response is operating normally, it will activate when you need it in order to handle a task or situation.
 It will then return the nervous system to its normal state once the danger or challenge has passed.
-However, when you are consistently exposed to abnormally high stress levels over long periods of time, it takes a cumulative toll on your health, and the effects of the stress response, such as elevated blood pressure or increased metabolism, may become a chronic health concern that is a curse rather than a blessing.
+However, when you are consistently exposed to abnormally high-stress levels over long periods of time, it takes a cumulative toll on your health, and the effects of the stress response, such as elevated blood pressure or increased metabolism, may become a chronic health concern that is a curse rather than a blessing.
 Ongoing stress can also cause mental and emotional concerns that, like a vicious cycle, only lead to more stress and related problems.
-The term for dangerous amounts of stress is technically “stress overload.”
+The term for dangerous amounts of stress is “stress overload.”

 50 Ways to Stress Less